tgyuszi-dev/alcoholtracker-legal/index.md

 ---

-## 5. Friends and Community
+## 5. Friends

 If you connect with another user as a friend, that user can see information you make visible to friends (name, profile picture, sobriety progress, last seen timestamp).
 Removing a friend revokes that visibility going forward but does not erase data the friend may have already viewed.

-If a community feature is enabled in your build, anything you post is visible to other users in the same country. **Do not post anything you would not want made public.** We are not responsible for the conduct of other users or for content posted by other users.
+We are not responsible for the conduct of other users.

 ---